 - Avoid your brows get wet for the first 24 hours after the procedure.
 After that, gently wash them with lukewarm water and a mild cleanser twice daily.
 Avoid using hot water, as it can cause the pigment to fade.

 - After the procedure, your technician will provide an aftercare ointment to apply to your brows.
 Follow their instructions carefully, and apply a thin layer of the cream with a clean cotton swab.
 Please avoid using your fingers, as they can introduce bacteria to the brow area.

 - It’s important not to pick or scratch at your brows, as this can cause the pigment to come off and lead to infection.
 If your brows feel itchy, gently pat them with a clean, damp cloth.

 - For the first week after the procedure, avoid swimming, saunas, hot tubs, and any activities that may cause you to sweat heavily.
 Also, avoid exposing your brows to direct sunlight, as this can cause the pigment to fade.

 - Avoid using makeup on your brows for at least a week after the procedure.
 This includes brow pencils, powders, and gels.
 Once the healing process is complete, you can resume your regular makeup routine.

-- It takes time for the pigment to settle and for your brows to heal completely.
+- It takes time for the pigment to settle and for your brows to completely healed.
 Don’t be alarmed if your brows appear darker or more intense at first.
 This is normal and will fade over time.

 - Your technician will schedule a follow-up appointment to ensure your brows have healed properly and make necessary touch-ups.